-The anatomy of an LED light bulb is worth knowing.
-It will help to understand how the light operates as well as what makes it so efficient.
+The various parts of an LED light bulb are worth knowing about.
+This knowledge will help you understand how the light operates as well as what makes it so efficient.
 Let’s take a closer look at anatomy of an LED light bulb.

 The base is usually made of a lightweight metal, such as aluminum, which screws into the socket of the fixture.